eventum/eventum/docs/wiki/Upgrading.md

 -   Since 3.2.0 MySQL extension was changed from mysql/mysqli to [PDO_MySQL](https://github.com/eventum/eventum/pull/252):

-## Upgrading from versions before 3.5

-You need to upgrade to 3.5.0 first before you can upgrade to versions 3.5.x and above

-## Upgrading from versions before 3.2

-You need to upgrade to 3.2.0 first before you can upgrade to versions 3.2.x and above. [#270](https://github.com/eventum/eventum/pull/270)

-## Upgrading from versions before 3.0

-Upgrading directly to 3.1/3.2 from versions before 3.0 does not work, you have to upgrade to 3.0 series first.

 ## Upgrading from versions before 2.2

 Upgrading from these versions not supported, you have to go back and upgrade to 2.2 version first.